harislikic/FIT-RS2-2024-/README.md

 To test sending email notifications via RabbitMQ:

 1. **Create a profile** with your email address.
-2. **Search for a car** in the system, e.g., `'Audi A3 2018'`.
+2. **Search for a car** in the system, e.g., `'Audi A6'`.
 3. **Make a reservation** for the selected car.
-4. **Log in** to the admin account on mobile app:
+4. **Log in** to the account on mobile app with owner of that car that you previously reserved:
-   - **Username:** `admin`
+   - **Username:** `user3`
    - **Password:** `password123`
-5. **Go to the "My Profile" section**, find your reservation, and approve it.
+5. **Go to the "My Profile" section**, "reservations for me" find your reservation, and approve it.
 6. After approval, you should receive a **confirmation email** for the reservation you made.

 ---

 ## Additional Notes
 - **Stripe test cards** can be used for payment testing without actual transactions.
-- Environment configuration files (.env) for both desktop and mobile applications are stored in a ZIP archive, protected with the password "fit".
-To extract and use them, run:
+- Environment configuration files (.env) for desktop and mobile applications are stored in a ZIP archive, protected with the password "fit".
+Non-zipped .env files are also included.

-Feel free to contribute or report issues via the repository's issue tracker!